 Halloween, food, rhyming words, direction prepositions, household objects

 This is an ingenious lift the flap book that has kids guessing what nice and nasty things are hidden in different parts of the Witch’s kitchen.
 It’s aimed at younger kids, but older ones will still enjoy it.
-It does include a bit of potty humour, so if you’re uncomfortable that this book isn’t for you!
+It does include a bit of potty humour so if you’re uncomfortable with that, this book isn’t for you!

 Ketchup on Your Cornflakes by Nick Sharratt

 food, Do you like…?, some prepositions of place